 Remember: Google’s #1 job is to show their users amazing content.
 And if that content is hidden behind a giant popup?
 It’s not all that amazing anymore.

 “On the mobile version of the page it can be that you have these kind of tabs and folders and things like that, which we will still treat as normal content on the page.
 Even if it is hidden on the initial view.”

 He also said that, when it comes to Mobile-first:

 “If it’s critical content, it should be visible.”

 I’m going to wait for an official announcement on the Google blog before making a final say on this.

 If you block or hide content from mobile users, Google will ignore that content or put less weight on it.

 Bottom line?
 Use your site on a few different phones.
 If desktop users see something mobile users don’t, I recommend getting that fixed ASAP.

-Chapter 4:How to Optimize Your Mobile Site
+Chapter 4:How to Optimize Your Mobile Site for UX Signals